oracle-livelabs/sprints/data-management/sprint-ogg-vdt-download-sql/sprint-ogg-vdt-download-sql.md

-# How do I Download SQL?
+# How do I download SQL?
 Duration: 2 minutes

+## Prerequisites
+This sprint assumes you have:
+  * Installed and configured Oracle GoldenGate Veridata.
+  * Created a group.
+  * Configured compare pairs.
+  * Created a job.
+  * Run the job.

 ## Download Repair SQL

-1. From the left navigation pane, click **Finished Jobs** to view the page containing the details of all the finished jobs.
+1. In the Oracle GoldenGate Veridata UI, from the left navigation pane, click **Finished Jobs** to view the page containing the details of all the finished jobs.
 2. From the table under **Finished Jobs**, click the **Job Name**:

   ![Job Name has been highlighted](./images/finishedjobs-jobname.png " ")